ant-design/ant-design/docs/pattern/list.en-US.md

 <img class="preview-img" align="right" alt="Popover Example" description="When triggered by click, symmetry between activated and disabled states should be maintained, in other words, popover should be closed where it was opened.
 When triggered by hover, activate the popover 0.5 second after a mouse-enter event, and close the popover immediately after a mouse-leave event." src="https://os.alipayobjects.com/rmsportal/GmpRYixxnePBPPW.png">

-Popover: When a user click or hover a link or a piece of content, display a small amount of detailed information for corresponding list item in a floating layer.
+Popover: When a user clicks or hovers a link or piece of content, display a small amount of detailed information for the corresponding list item in a floating layer.

 <br />